tyler-technologies-oss/kong-aws-cloudformation-template/README.md

 * SMTPDomain: SMTP domain you'll find in AWS SES under the "Domains" tab

-* SMTPAdminEmails: The email addresses of the SES admins you've created.
+* SMTPAdminEmails: A comma-delimited list of email addresses of the SES admins you've created.
 You'll find those in the "Email Addresses" tab of AWS SES.

 * EmailsFrom: The address you want to see in emails sent to users.
 This will be something like "Kong Admin <admin@api.yourcompany.com>"

 * EmailsReplyTo: The reply address users will see in emails they receive.
-This will be something like "No Reply <no-reply@api.yourcompany.com>", because users shouldn't be able to reply to automated emails.
+This will be something like "No Reply <no-reply@api.yourcompany.com>", because users will not be able to reply to automated emails.

 We have provided two example parameter files in the `parameters` folder.
 The first, kong-enterprise-prod.parameters, contains recommended settings for running a large-scale, enterprise, production Kong cluster.
 The second, kong-enterprise-small.parameters, contains recommended settings for running a smaller-scale, development Kong cluster.